 - "The Serpent's Pass": When she takes on the sea serpent, surfing to Aang's rescue, before creating a massive whirlpool and then slamming the serpent against the cliff.
 After making sure all the others were safe.

-- Also, her healing Aang with her remaining Spirit Water, which we later learn works.
+- Also, her healing Aang with her remaining Spirit Water.

 - "The Painted Lady":